2023 Most Popular Education Bachelor's Degree Schools in Washington

 Full Education at University of Washington - Bothell Campus Report

-North Seattle College did quite well in this year’s ranking of the most popular places for education students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the city of Seattle, North Seattle is a public school with a small student population.
+North Seattle College ranked #7 on this year’s Most Popular Education Bachelor’s Degree Schools in Washington list.
+Located in the large city of Seattle, North Seattle is a public college with a small student population.

 Of the 65 students majoring in education at North Seattle, 8% are male and 92% are female.